-of the sixteen-bit index register, but the hidden B accumulator is transferred to become the high byte of the index register.
-This means you can form a sixteen-bit index in the eight-bit accumulator one byte at a time, then transfer the whole thing to the index register without having to switch the accumulator to sixteen bits first.
+In Listing 6.6, the value saved to RESULT is \$7FFF, showing that not only is the eight-bit A accumulator transferred to become the low byte of the sixteen-bit index register, but the hidden B accumulator is transferred to become the high byte of the index register.
+This means you can form a sixteen-bit index in the eight-bit accumulator one byte at a time, then transfer the whole thing to the index register without having to then transfer the whole thing without having to switch the accumulator to sixteen bits first.
 However, take care not to inadvertently transfer an unknown hidden value when doing transfers from the eight-bit accumulator to a sixteen-bit index register.